hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 sed '/camel/,/cichlid/! s/an/replacement/g' ecosystems.txt
 ```

 Lastly, you can use `N~n` in the address to indicate that you want to apply the substitution every *n*-th line starting on line *N*.
-In the below example, starting on the first line and every 2nd line, the substitution will occur
+In the below example, starting on the first line and every 2nd line, the substitution will occur.
+Unfortunately, this functionality will not work on BSD (Macs) `sed`.

 ```
+# Won't work on Macs using BSD sed
 sed '1~2 s/an/replacement/g' ecosystems.txt
 ```

 ## Bioinformatics Example

-The [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file format is the defacto file format for sequence reads generated from next-generation sequencing technologies.
-This file format evolved from FASTA in that it contains sequence data, but also contains quality information.
-Similar to FASTA, the FASTQ file begins with a header line.
-The difference is that the FASTQ header is denoted by a `@` character.
-For a single record (sequence read), there are four lines, each of which are described below:
+Let's extract only the quality scores from the Mov10_oe_1.subset.fq file.
+If you are on a Mac, you may have trouble testing this, so just write your answer out instead.
+Below is a reminder of the FASTQ format:

 |Line|Description|
 |----|-----------|